IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 1. For `brute force`, we can use `backtrack`.
 2. In this case, the weight of the item is just the value of the item.
-3. `0-1 backpack` problems don't only solve the problems of the greatest value, but also the problems that whether a backpack can be filled to capacity, in which case we just need to check whether `dp[weight] == weight`.
+3. `0-1 backpack` problems don't only solve the problems of the greatest value, but also the problems like whether a backpack can be filled to capacity, in which case we just need to check whether `dp[weight] == weight`.

 ### 12. Wight of the Last Stone Ⅱ